Self-esteem isn’t everything; it’s just that there’s nothing without it. – Gloria Steinem

-Focus on talking to yourself in a more positive and encouraging way.
-Yes, you might not have all the answers, or the confidence you need to get your desired outcome, just yet.
-The answers and confidence will come over time, however what’s most important here, is that you get yourself into a positive frame-of-mind.
+Focus on talking to yourself more positively and encouragingly.
+Yes, you might not have all the answers or the confidence you need to get your desired outcome, just yet.
+The answers and confidence will come over time, however, what’s most important here, is that you get yourself into a positive frame-of-mind.
 Do this by focusing on your strengths, on your positive qualities, and on the things that you are able to control and/or influence in the moment.
 Once you feel that you have some form of control over your circumstances, this will give you the confidence you need to move forward in a more positive way.

 Create or Join a Support Network